Citation, DOI & article data

 The outer border is formed by the subepicardial layer, which is interconnected to the epicardium, the latter consisting of a lining of mesothelial cells, a subserosal layer of connective tissue and a variable amount of epicardial fatty tissue.

-The arterial supply of the myocardium is provided from the coronary arteries.
+The arterial supply of the myocardium is provided by the coronary arteries.

 The myocardium is innervated by the cardiac conduction system.
 Myocardial conduction happens from cardiomyocyte to cardiomyocyte via the intercalated disks, which form the mechanical and electrical contacts between the myocardial cells 10.